ewlarson/stonecutter/README.md

+# STONECUTTER
-# GeoTIFF to AWS S3 IIIF Image API Converter
+## GeoTIFF to AWS S3 IIIF Image API Converter

 This script converts GeoTIFF files to IIIF-compliant image tiles and uploads them to Amazon S3.